Fly Fishing 101

 The short version

 A leader is the tapered length of clear line between your fly line and your fly; tippet is the fine end section you tie the fly to (and replace as it shortens).
 Size is set by the "X" system — higher X = thinner and lighter (a 5X leader, roughly 4–5 lb, is the all-around North Georgia trout choice).
 Use a 9-foot leader for most trout water, go longer and finer (6X) for clear, spooky water like the Soque, and pick fluorocarbon for nymphs/subsurface and monofilament for dries.
 Match tippet to fly size with the "divide by 3 or 4" rule.
+Below, every choice is tied to specific North Georgia water so you can rig for the river you're actually fishing.

 What's the difference between a leader and tippet?